 The refrigerant encounters a lower pressure in the evaporator and turns back into a gas.
 As a lighter gas, it absorbs the warm air around it to cool your indoors.

 After absorbing the hot indoor air, the warm refrigerant flows to the compressor and the condenser.
-This cooling cycle continues until your indoors reach a comfortable temperature.
+This cooling cycle continues until your indoor space reaches a comfortable temperature.

 Think of the expansion valve as an intermediary equal to but opposite in function to the compressor.
 That is to say, while the compressor helps the condenser by increasing the refrigerant’s pressure, the expansion valve assists the evaporator by reducing it.